Sarah-Zhang1/The-Chat-Room/README.md

     `npm run dev`

+* To run it so that you can message with people on different computers:
+   * Run: http://ip:2000 on your browser
+      * ip you should put the ip address of your wifi (ex. http://10.110.197.89:2000)

+* To run locally without getting messages from people on different computers:
    * Run http://localhost:2000 on your browser